 Three railroads were constructed in the Pee Dee.
 All intersect in what is known today as Florence.
 Florence began as a railroad depot and an inn.
 The town started as a plot of 577 acres purchased by North Eastern Railroad Company.
 In 1859 Jerome P.Chase, a telegraph operator arrived and became a successful businessman, selling insurance real estate and became known as the "Father of Florence.
 The City of Florence was named for Florence Henning Harlee, daughter of General W.W.
 Harlee, president of the Wilmington and Manchester Railroad.
 In 1860 the first map of Florence was created.
 Florence was a planned community with seven streets and 96 lots.

 Late in 1859 war fever mounted.
 The Darlington Guards were formed.
 This unit consisted of 14 officers and 100 enlisted men.
 They were sent to Charleston before the firing on Fort Sumter.
 The PeeDee Artillery and Pee Dee Rifles were formed to fight in Northern Virginia and served in many major battles.

-During this time the “Wayside House”, a relief volunteer hospital, was established in Florence, under the supervision of Dr, Theodore Dargan,with 62 volunteer workers, mostly women.
-Soldiers who died here were buried in what is now called Mt.
+During this time the “Wayside House”, a relief volunteer hospital, was established in Florence, under the supervision of Dr. Theodore Dargan,with 62 volunteer workers, mostly women.
+Soldiers who died here were buried in the Presbyterian Church Cemetary and were moved in 1905 to what is now called Mt.
 Hope Cemetery.